myowinthein/hr-guidelines-for-startups/README.md

   - AWS
   - Developer console
   - Third-party applications
-- Write LinkedIn recommendation for excellent employee
+- Write LinkedIn recommendation for an excellent employee
-- Exit interview `perform at the last working day`
+- Exit interview `perform on the last working day`
   - Ask cons of working here
   - Ask areas to improve
-  - Ask personality of co-workers
+  - Ask about the personality of co-workers
   - Ask their view on projects

 ***

-# Project Handover on Employee Exit
+# Project Handover on Employee Exit 📋

-### Tech Team
+### Tech Team 👨‍💻👩‍💻
 - List projects to handover
-- Get current resource allocation plan
+- Get the current resource allocation plan
   - Check if recruitment is needed `Refer to recruitment section`
   - List suitable developers for each project & notify them
-  - Calculate and set timeline for handover process
+  - Calculate and set a timeline for the handover process

-### Clients
+### Clients 🤝
-- Email to clients about the developer changes
+- Email clients about the developer changes

-### Provoke Access
+### Provoke Access 🔐
 - Company group chats (e.g. workplace, slack)
 - Email (e.g. outlook, gmail)
 - GitLab `including SSH Public Key`